VitthalS/Az-Blob-Attacker/README.md

 Azure storage attacker

-This tool will help you to perform CRUD operations if you have storage account name and key.
+This tool will help you to perform following operations if you have storage account name and key.

+- Get Container Names
+- Get Blob names
+- Download all Blobs
+- Upload a Blob
+- Delete a Blob

 ![logo](https://raw.githubusercontent.com/VitthalS/Az-Blob-Attacker/main/logo.png)